 - 7.1.
 The Board has nature conservation duties under the Land Drainage Act 1991, the Wildlife and Countryside Act 1981, the Protection of Badgers Act 1992, the Countryside and Rights of Way Act 2000, the Water Environment (Water Framework Directive) (England and Wales) Regulations 2003, the Eels (England and Wales) Regulations 2009, the Flood and Water Management Act 2010, the Natural Environment and Rural Communities Act 2006, Salmon and Freshwater Fisheries Act 1975, and is a Competent Authority under the Conservation of Habitats and Species Regulations 2017.
 The Board will fulfil these duties.

 - 7.2.
 The Board has access to environmental advice from its Environmental Officer.
-When it deems appropriate, the Board will have a Biodiversity Action Plan which will identify targets under the Biodiversity 2020: A Strategy for England's Wildlife.
-Such an Action Plan will contain actions to achieve which will be set and reported upon.
+When it deems appropriate, the Board has a Biodiversity Action Plan which identified targets under the Biodiversity 2020: A Strategy for England's Wildlife.
+The Biodiversity Action Plan contains actions to achieve are set and reported upon.

 - 7.3.
-Several sites of national biological or geological interest lie within the drainage district
+Several sites of national biological or geological interest lie within or adjacent to the drainage district

-- Messingham Heath SSSI

-- Tuetoes Hills SSSI

-- Scotton & Laughton Forest Ponds SSSI

-- Laughton Common SSSI

-- Lea Marsh SSSI
+- Humber Estuary Ramsar

+- Kingerby Beck Meadows

+- Normanby Meadow

+- Castlethorpe Tufas